-We ordered the avocado toast, the fresh parfait with blueberries and banana, coffee, orange juice, bacon, hard-boiled eggs, and oatmeal.
+We ordered the avocado toast, the fresh parfait with blueberries and bananas, coffee, orange juice, bacon, hard-boiled eggs, and oatmeal.
 And we also ordered it again the next day.
 The food is so good!
-Like I said before, nothing I tried in Scottsdale let me down, even the hotel food!
+As I said before, nothing I tried in Scottsdale let me down, even the hotel food!

 Since we were still on our Eastcoast time, Kyle and I spent our morning at the pool!
 Apparently, everyone sleeps in because we had the pool to ourselves.
 I love that the pool supplies towels, so you don’t have to worry about getting fresh ones or packing them while you travel.

 Honestly, if we didn’t have plans for the day, we would have stayed at the pool most of the time, sipping frozen drinks.
 No matter how hot it gets, you always feel refreshed after diving into the pool.
 Hotel Adeline just had the best colorful Arizona vibes!
 I loved this spot.